MultiSafepay/docs/content/payments/methods/banks/ideal/_index.md

 ## iDEAL QR

-iDEAL QR has a wide range of applications.
-Customers can scan QR codes off screens or paper, e.g. invoices, receipts.
+[iDEAL QR](https://www.ideal.nl/en/businesses/offer-ideal-qr/) has a wide range of applications.
+Customers can scan QR codes off screens or paper (e.g. invoices, receipts), and change the amount to pay.
 This makes it particularly suitable for hospitality, charity collectors, and home deliveries.
+You can specify whether the same QR code can be used more than once.

-- Not all Dutch banking apps support iDEAL QR yet, so we recommend that customers scan QR codes with their camera or a general QR reader.
+Not all Dutch banking apps support iDEAL QR yet, so we recommend that customers scan QR codes with their camera or a general QR reader.
 This redirects to the ideal.nl payment page, which works for all banks.

-- You can specify whether the same QR code can be used more than once.

-- Customers can change the amount to pay, e.g. for donations.

-For more information, see iDEAL – [Offer iDEAL QR](https://www.ideal.nl/en/businesses/offer-ideal-qr/).

 ## Payment flow